 The company has substantial carry-forward losses for Australian taxation purposes.
 Deferred tax assets arising from both temporary differences and tax losses are not recognised as their realisation is not considered to be probable.

-(p) Adoption of New and Revised Accounting Standards
+(p) New Accounting Standards for Application in Future Periods